 While Kim has handled a wide variety of matters for clients, she has particular experience with the diverse and complex facets of health-related issues.
-She has developed strong working relationships with primary decision-makers and their staffs working on matters such as prescription drug pricing; pharmaceutical and biotech issues; arthritis funding increase; managed-care reform; hospital and nursing home licensure; Hepatitis B and Hepatitis C vaccinations; medical malpractice in volunteer health clinics; and community and public health issues.
+She has developed strong working relationships with primary decision-makers and their staffs working on matters such as prescription drug pricing; pharmaceutical and biotech issues; arthritis funding increase; managed-care reform; hospital and nursing home licensure, and animal health matters.
 She worked closely with in-state pharmaceutical companies to gain passage of a law creating penalties for ecoterrorism in Pennsylvania.
-Kim also worked closely with the General Assembly and the Department of Public Welfare to secure a carve-out for hemophilia products on the commonwealth's preferred drug list.

 Prior to working in government affairs, Kim was appointed by the Governor’s Office as the director of legislative affairs with the Department of Health, serving as the legislative liaison between the department, the Governor’s Office and the General Assembly on a variety of health care issues.
 She advocated on behalf of the administration on managed-care reform, Hepatitis B vaccinations, hospital and nursing home licensure, HIV reportability, public bathing, emergency medical services in preparation for terrorism, prescribing authority for optometrists, vital statistics, statewide community health clinics, tanning beds, tattoo parlors, and community and public health issues.
 She successfully guided both the secretary of health and the physician general through the state Senate confirmation process.